- Major types of horse races

 The difference between the two main racing categories is that in the steeplechase the horses have to jump a lot higher than they do in the hurdle races.
 The steeplechase often includes jumping over water or open ditches, which makes the race more dangerous and thrilling.
 In both types of races – flat racing and National Hunt, competitions are divided according to the age of the horse and its experience as well as the distance that has to be covered.

 There are various factors, in which the competitions are classified.
-They are determined by the prestige, money awards and the quality of the horses taking part in the race.
+They are determined by the prestige, cash awards and the quality of the horses taking part in the race.

 The divisions in the flat races are made in groups, and the highest class is Group 1, Group 2, Group 3 and so on.